Mercedes A-Class Saloon Review 2025: Price, specs & boot space

 They’re fitted exclusively with an eight-speed automatic transmission, while the A180d comes with either a 6-speed manual as standard, with a seven-speed automatic being offered optionally.

-The petrol engines follow those transmission choices, with the 1.3-litre turbo petrol with 136PS, badged A180 being a six-speed manual as standard, as is the A200, which manages 163PS from the same size engine.
+The petrol engines follow those transmission choices, with the 1.3-litre turbo petrol with 136PS, badged A180, being a six-speed manual as standard, as is the A200, which manages 163PS from the same size engine.
 Both, again, are offered as seven-speed automatics optionally.

-The A250, a 2.0-litre with 224PS is offered from AMG Line upwards and comes with the seven-speed auto as standard.
+The A250, a 2.0-litre with 224PS, is offered from AMG Line upwards and comes with the seven-speed auto as standard.
 The autos all work well, with only the odd jolt if you’re hesitant with the accelerator, while the six-speed manual is light and easy enough, if a little bit imprecise across its gate.

 The small petrols feel a little bit overwhelmed in comparison to the easy nature and flexibility of the turbodiesels, while the diesels return better economy, too.
-But with less people buying those nowadays, we reckon the A200 petrol offers a decent compromise between performance, economy and price.
+But with fewer people buying those nowadays, we reckon the A200 petrol offers a decent compromise between performance, economy and price.

 Topping the range is that AMG model, the A 35 4Matic, developing 306PS from its 2.0-litre turbocharged engine and driving all four wheels via an AMG version of the seven-speed automatic transmission.